Cuomo resigns: What we know, what we don't and what's next

 Still Cuomo.
 His resignation won't take effect for two weeks.
 But Lt.
 Gov. Kathy Hochul is on deck to take over afterward.

-Cuomo said he wanted time for a "seamless” transition to the new administration.
+Cuomo said he wanted to ensure a "seamless” transition to the new administration.
 He declared Hochul could be caught up to speed in a timely fashion.

 Prosecutors in Albany, Westchester and on Long Island have already said their investigations into whether Cuomo committed any crimes will continue.
 Cuomo might be hoping that prosecutors or the women who complained about his behavior might lose interest in pursuing a case now that he’s out of office.